srajika256/utkarshsingh99.github.io/_posts/2018-10-14-The-Highway-To-Success.md

 Before all of that, only a simple task remains and that is to make all the new routes private by adding middleware.

-Oh, ofcourse, I also have to make a login page.
+Oh, ofcourse, I also have to make a logout page.
 Got to have some way to delete the tokens too!

 Okay, something terrible is happening.
 Can't really call it confusing because even I don't have any idea what the problem is.
 I am running the server, running the site on my PC, everything works fine.
 The second I try to run the localhost site on my phone, it doesn't login!